 ClipKitty

 vs Maccy Same simplicity, no limits.
-Maccy caps at 999 items, slows past 200, and has no multi-device sync.
-ClipKitty scales to millions and syncs across Macs via iCloud.
+Maccy caps at 200 items and makes you wait on tooltips to view your history.
+ClipKitty scales to millions, comes with instant live preview, and syncs securely via iCloud.

 vs Raycast Same speed, better search, no expiration.
-Raycast doesn't save long clips; its free tier expires after 3 months and sync requires a paid subscription.
-ClipKitty preserves everything forever, syncs via iCloud for free, and finds it faster with smarter, typo tolerant search.
+Raycast doesn't save long clips and offers limited search only.
+Its free tier expires after 3 months; sync requires a paid subscription.
+ClipKitty preserves everything forever, syncs via iCloud for free, and finds items more reliably with smarter, typo tolerant search.

 Features